The banking and FinTech community now widely view data as the new frontier of finance.

 Similarly, despite the ambitious claims and desire on the part of FinTechs to become financial entities of a similar standing to banks, it is just not realistic, at least for the foreseeable future.

 While both sides would probably prefer to do things differently, the reality is that through collaborating with each other, they both stand to win, and crucially, the finance sector will continue to evolve as a result of FinTech-led disruption.

 Banks have their size and deep pockets to count on.
 But they don’t have the agility and innovative approach to leveraging customer data that FinTechs do.
 Likewise, a FinTech might have the ability to mine such data, but without a large database to mine, such ability is of limited use.

 If we bring both together, we have a perfect match.
 Masses of data provided by one entity (a bank) and the ability to harness it by another (a FinTech) in order to understand customers better and therefore provide enhanced financial services.
 This is the future of finance and the banks that understand this will be well placed to benefit.

 Why customer data will decide the future winners in finance

 Understanding the customer is the key in an increasingly competitive sector.
 This

 allows a company to respond through developing new products and services to meet these customer needs and wants.

-It will be the banks with the most sophisticated data coupled with fintechs with the capabilities and knowhow to reach valuable insights from this data that will be primed for success in this new third fintech wave.
+So, its clear now that banks need FinTechs for success.
+It will be the banks with the most sophisticated data coupled with FinTechs with the capabilities and knowhow to reach valuable insights from this data that will be primed for success in this new third FinTech wave.